-Aside from the legal trouble that comes with a DUI, your driving record gets a blemish.
-A DUI stays on your driving record for five to ten years in most states.
-But depending on where you live, you could have a DUI on your driving record for life.
+Besides all of the legal trouble that can come with a DUI, your driving record is blemished.
+A DUI stays on your driving record for five to 10 years in most states.
+Depending on where you live, you could even have a DUI on your driving record for life.

-A driving record with a DUI will cause you several problems down the road.
-This includes rising insurance rates, SR-22 requirements, and employment difficulties.
+That’s a big deal, as a driving record with a DUI can cause several problems down the road.
+This includes rising insurance rates, SR-22 filing requirements and employment difficulties.

 |Alabama||5 years||6 points||2 years|